pbert5/lysozyme-stain-quantification/docs/PipelineTheory.md

         red_img & blue_img -> %%it looks like i dont normalize them%%
             # in general, Dapi has overal high signals for anywhere that has tissue
             ## and RFP has lower signals overall for tissue, with slightly higher signals for the crypts
-        %%prep grayscale masks: ->
-            mask_r_dilation = np.maximum(blue, red) # this is just a cap across the image, for the max values between the two mask_r_erosion = np.minimum(blue, red) # this creates an image where all of the noncrypt tissue is dropped in intesity, while the cypts remain high these are np/ basicaly images of where each pixel value comes from whichever wins there
-            purged for redundancy %%

         diff_r = bool where red stronger than min envelope: -> diff_r = red > blue # aka mask of crypts are